zach-pike/BrainFuckInterpreter/readme.md

 # My brainfuck interpreter
-This is a suped up brainfuck interpreter I made in school it contains a dew extrea features some people my find useful
+This is a suped up brainfuck interpreter I made in school.
+It contains a few extra features some people may find useful

 # Use
 First make a `dist` folder